willyg302/Food-Finders/README.md

    $ curl https://install.meteor.com/ | sh
    ```

-   Or if you use Windows, I'm too lazy to write out the instructions so just visit the site
+   Or if you use Windows, you can download [unofficial binaries](http://win.meteor.com/).
+Note that you will likely have to update Meteor after downloading and installing.

 2. Clone this repo